U.S. House plans Friday vote on bill key to Pacific trade pact

 “We hold some cards that we previously haven’t held with this president, and I think we ought to play them out,” said Republican Kevin Cramer, who wants to lift an oil export ban, a move that would benefit his state of North Dakota.

 A congressional source, who asked not to be identified, said the new funding, worth $700 million, would come from cracking down on illegal tax activities.
-But because that change would be included in separate legislation, a Democratic aide said members worried it might not pass - a fear that is addressed by having lawmakers vote on that measure first.
+But because that change would be included in separate legislation, a Democratic aide said members worried it might not pass.

 Senate Republican Leader Mitch McConnell said the Senate would work “expeditiously” to approve the bill and send it to Obama.